Checklist for Citations and References

 • Page numbers might come at the very end, or somewhere before, using p. or not.

-• DOI or link may be required.
+• DOI or link may be required (ISBN or ISSN are not).

 Sample reference styles for a journal article